PietroCiaccio/ExchangeMigration/README.md

 The EM (ExchangeMigration) Powershell module is used to assist a Microsoft Exchange cross-forest migration.

-*EM is still in testing and is therefore being marked as an alpha release.*
+*Although complete, EM is still in testing and is therefore being marked as an alpha release.*

 **Developed using the following**